wandb/docs/docs/guides/model_registry/automation.md

 4. Click on the **New secret** button.
 5. A modal will appear.
 Provide a name for your secret in the **Secret name** field.
 6. Add your secret into the **Secret** field.
-7. (Optional) Repeat steps 5 and 6 to create another secret (such as an access token).
+7. (Optional) Repeat steps 5 and 6 to create another secret (such as an access token) if your webhook requires additional secret keys or tokens to authenticate your webhook.

-You will specify which secrets you want to use for your webhook automation when you configure the webhook.
+Specify the secrets you want to use for your webhook automation when you configure the webhook.
 See the [Configure a webhook](#configure-a-webhook) section for more information.

 :::tip
 Once you create a secret, you can access that secret in your W&B workflows with `$`.